Gladys Knight & the Pips: Early success (1961–1965)

-Gladys Knight & the Pips join Motown Records (1966-1973)
+Gladys Knight & the Pips join Motown Records (1966–1973)

 By the end of 1965, Berry Gordy was scouting to get the group signed to his Motown label.
 Knight initially refused to sign due to her fears that the label would overlook them for the more popular artists on his roster, but she was outvoted by the Pips.
 They would sign with Motown in 1966, being assigned to Motown's Soul Records label, a label which featured acts who had more of an R&B flavor than a pop one.
 Their first Motown single, "Just Walk in My Shoes", was a hit in the UK, but the group was disappointed in Motown having The Andantes sing over the Pips' signature harmony in the song, resulting in the group demanding that the Andantes not be featured on any more of the group's recordings.
 They also were one of the few Motown acts that did not regularly perform on the label's Motortown Revues, with an exception being a Christmas showcase at the Fox Theater in Detroit, recorded for the album, Motortown Revue Live.
 A second single, "Take Me in Your Arms and Love Me", also reached the charts in the UK.

 Their third single, "Everybody Needs Love", became the group's first American charted single in two years, reaching number 39 on the Billboard Hot 100 and number three R&B after its release in 1967.
 On the A&E Network television program Biography, Knight stated that she and the Pips were regarded as a second-string act, and that "Diana (Ross) & the Supremes, The Temptations, and Marvin Gaye were given all the hits, while we took the leftovers."
 In Knight's autobiography, Between Each Line of Pain and Glory: My Life Story, she stated that Diana Ross had the group removed from being The Supremes' opening act on a 1968 tour for, according to Knight, being 'too good'.
-The group finally scored a career breakthrough with their fourth Motown single, "I Heard It Through the Grapevine", which reached number 2 on the Billboard Hot 100 and number one on the R&B chart.
-The group's recording became Motown's best-selling single ever to that point, selling over 2.5 million copies.
+The group finally scored a career breakthrough with their fourth Motown single, "I Heard It Through the Grapevine", which reached number two on the Billboard Hot 100 and number one on the R&B chart.
+The group's recording became Motown's bestselling single ever to that point, selling more than 2.5 million copies.
 Marvin Gaye's version of the song, released in 1968, outsold the group's version, selling four million copies and reaching number one on the Hot 100.
 While at Motown in 1968, Knight was the first person to suggest that Berry Gordy sign the up-and-coming group called The Jackson Five (though Bobby Taylor of the Vancouvers also had a role), after appearing with them on a concert held in Gary, Indiana, to help elect Mayor Richard Hatcher, despite the claim that Diana Ross discovered them.